Copenhagen Introduction Walking Tour, Copenhagen

 1) City Hall (Radhus) (must see)

-Enormous functions fill the interior's grand hall (freely open to the public), while the marble busts of four celebrated local boys – fairy-tale writer Hans Christian Andersen, sculptor Bertel Thorvaldsen, physicist Niels Bohr, and the building's architect, Martin Nyrop – look on.
-Downstairs are national archives dating back to the 1270s, popular with those researching their family roots.
-As you leave, pop into the amazing World Clock (opposite the info desk), built between 1943-55 – the mother of all astronomical clocks in function and precision.
-Its displays include lunar and solar eclipses, positions of the stellar bodies, and a perpetual calendar, in addition to the time across the world's time zones.
-The clock's fastest gear completes a revolution every ten seconds and the slowest – every 25,753 years!
+As you leave, check out the amazing World Clock (opposite the info desk), the supreme mechanical astronomical chronometer in terms of function and precision.
+Built between 1943 and 1955, its displays include lunar and solar eclipses, positions of the stellar bodies, and a perpetual calendar, in addition to the time across the world's time zones.
+The clock's fastest gear completes a revolution every ten seconds, while the slowest – every 25,753 years!

 Tip: